 Can I split test the price?

-Technically you can, but A/B testing your price is a dangerous territory.
-A number of companies (Dell, Amazon and others) in the past have been caught and got in trouble for doing just that, showing different price for the same product to different visitors.
+Technically, you can, but A/B testing your price is a dangerous territory.
+A number of companies (Dell, Amazon, and others) have been caught in the past and got in trouble for doing just that, showing different price for the same product to different visitors.

 Before deciding on your pricing strategy, it’s worthwhile to read Cindy Alvarez’s article where she makes the point that price is not the only cost to consider.
-When customers consider “what something costs”, they’re actually measuring three main drivers: money (cost), time (how long will it take to learn?) and mental energy(how much do I have to think about this?).
+When customers consider “what something costs,” they’re actually measuring three main drivers: money (cost), time (how long will it take to learn?), and mental energy (how much do I have to think about this?).
 Take into account the profile of your buyer.

 Combine research from this article